jameskong098/ner_partial_evaluation/predictions/README.md

 - **Sample Quality**: 12 out of 13 (approx. 92.3%) examples show "Good" partial credit assignment among the 0.5 credit cases.
 - **Observations**: Right boundary matching is also quite effective, similar to overlap.
 Most good cases involve missing prefix symbols or meaningful suffixes.
 The single "Bad" case involved a coincidental suffix match with a different entity.
 This strategy is useful for cases like "T. W. Shannon" -> "Shannon" or identifying the last entity in a list.

+This directory contains CSV files detailing partial matches found during evaluation on the development set.

+*   `partial_dev_overlap.csv`: Lists gold standard entities and predicted entities that have *any* token overlap (with the same entity type).
+Credit is 1.0 for exact matches and 0.5 for partial overlaps.
+*   `partial_dev_left_bound.csv`: Lists gold standard entities and predicted entities that share the *same starting token* (with the same entity type).
+Credit is 1.0 for exact matches and 0.5 if only the left boundary matches.
+*   `partial_dev_right_bound.csv`: Lists gold standard entities and predicted entities that share the *same ending token* (with the same entity type).
+Credit is 1.0 for exact matches and 0.5 if only the right boundary matches.

+## Visualizations

+A summary table and a comparison bar chart of the different evaluation metrics (Exact, Exact Boundary, Left Boundary, Right Boundary, Partial Overlap) are generated and saved in the `../charts/` directory relative to this README.